cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/polymac/index.rst

 	:align: center
 	:alt: Construction of a gradient using MPFA

-	Figure D : Construction of a gradient using MPFA method
+	Figure F : Construction of a gradient using MPFA method

 On :math:`S_1` in :ref:`scheme_mpfa` for example, the gradient of a potential p, :math:`G_{S_{e,i}}([p]_e)` is computed as: